Continuous Hamiltonian dynamics on digital quantum computers without discretization error

-On a noisy hardware, the attenuation due to $q_{\rm att}$ has to be mitigated.
-One strength of our algorithm is that one can reduce the depth of the circuits, and so the noise, by increasing the angles $\tau$, without affecting the precision.
-Alternatively, one may compute the ratio

-This ratio should be noise-free if the noise on the hardware can be well approximated by a depolarizing channel, while in principle containing information about the energy of all states that have non-zero overlap with $\ket{HF}$, including the ground state, as they appear in the oscillation frequencies of the numerator and denominator.
-In the right panel of Figure \ref{adiabatic} we show a noisy simulation of our algorithm that includes a depolarizing channel after each $2$-qubit gate, and observe excellent agreement.
+This ratio is not sensitive to the depolarizing part of the hardware noise, but still contains information about the energy levels in the oscillation frequencies.
+In the right panel of Figure \ref{adiabatic} we show a noisy simulation of our algorithm that includes a depolarizing channel with probability $0.002$ after each $2$-qubit gate, and observe very good agreement.

-A few comments on a hardware implementation of our algorithm are in order.
-Implementing \eqref{formula} with an actual digital quantum circuit requires to perform a Hadamard test, as one has to average the amplitude $\langle \psi_{T'}|\mathcal{M}|\psi_T\rangle$ over the tetrises $T,T'$, and not the absolute value square.
-One also has to choose a certain number of shots $M$ to do per tetris, i.e. how to distribute the resources between number of tetrises and accuracy of each tetris.
-Neglecting compilation time, the optimal number of shots can be seen to be $M=1$.
-Separately, the numerical data reported in this Letter underestimates the efficiency of the algorithm, since no background Hamiltonian techniques were used.
-A more quantitative study of its efficiency would be interesting to conduct.
+Next, we show numerical results for the time-dependent case of our algorithm.
+For this case, we consider the 2D square lattice Ising model in a transverse field $h$, whose Hamiltonian is

+with periodic boundary conditions.
+We implement the adiabatic preparation of the ground state at $h_f=2.5$, starting from $h=0$.
+For a final time $T_f$ we consider the time-dependent magnetic field $ h(t)=h_f \sin(\tfrac{\pi}{2}\sin(\tfrac{\pi t}{2T_f})^2)^2$~\cite{wei2023adiabatic}.
+In the left panel of Figure \ref{adiabatic} we show the final energy per site obtained at $t=T_f$, as a function of $T_f$, together with the error bars for a fixed number of shots.
+We see the agreement with the exact values, as well as the broadening of the error bars as $T_f$ grows at fixed $\tau$, as imposed by \eqref{attenuation}.

+Finally, we compare our algorithm to first-order Trotter and qDRIFT in the case of the 2D square lattice Ising model \eqref{ising} with magnetic field $h=2$, which is a typical model studied in condensed matter.
+In Fig \ref{exact} we plot the Loschmidt amplitude $\langle 0|e^{iHt}|0\rangle$ starting from the $Z=+1$ product state $|0\rangle$, using a same gate angle $\tau=0.1$ for our algorithm and for qDRIFT, and with a same time step $0.1$ for Trotter.
+We take $10^5$ shots per point (which is necessary to have a precision $<0.01$ with high confidence), and distribute them over $10^3$ random circuits with $10^2$ shots per circuit for our case and for qDRIFT.
+We see that our algorithm gives almost perfect results.
+In particular, it works considerably better than qDRIFT.
+We also see that it performs better than Trotter.
+This shows the practical use of our algorithm.